AlenToma/expo-sqlite-wrapper/README.md

      */
     disableWatchers: () => IDatabase<D>;
     /**
-     * Enabling Watchers will call all the frozen watchers that has not been called when it was frozen */
+     * enabling Watchers will call all the frozen watchers that has not been called when it was frozen */
     enableWatchers: () => Promise<void>;